basho/basho_docs/source/languages/en/riak/dev/advanced/replication-properties.md

 ### Per-request Replication Properties

+The simplest way to apply replication properties to objects stored in Riak is to specify those properties

 ### Replication Properties Through Bucket Types

 Let's say, for example, that you want to apply an `n_val` of 5, an `r`